sopra-steria-norge/openright-simple-server-seed/README.md

 Sopra Steria reference Java architecture
 ================================

+A senior developer should master the total technologies to create and run a complete, if simple, application.
+The Openright Seed project aims to teach you everything you need to accomplish this.

-This application demonstrates a simple JavaScript + Java servlet + PostgreSQL database application.
+Th application demonstrates a simple JavaScript + Java servlet + PostgreSQL database application.
 It introduces all the technologies needed to build and test all layers of the application.

-A running version of the code can be examined at http://openright-orders.herokuapp.com

-The goal of the openright Sopra Steria reference application is to create a full stack application that any developer can master.
-In order to achieve this goal, we avoid "clever" technologies.
+To make it as easy as possible to understand, we have picked technologies that are as simple as possible, yet suitable for production use. we avoid "clever" technologies.
 This includes technologies that rely on reflection or classpath manipulation as well as front-end technologies that rely on data-binding.
 It's quite possible to add such technologies to the reference, but we don't consider it a good starting point on the path to mastery.

+A running version of the code can be examined at http://openright-orders.herokuapp.com

 * Any change developers make during development should be reflected in the running application within few seconds
 * The application starting point should minimize the number of technologies and especially limit the use of sophisticated technologies
 * The application should support the latest version of any involved technologies
 * The application should promote cross-tier understanding
-* The application should answer deployment considerations in deployment into existing infrastructures, creating a virtualized ecosystem of servers and options in between
+* The application should answer deployment considerations

-This guide covers development and deployment scenarios with an application build on the reference architecture:

-* Downloading the source and getting started developing
-* Deploying on a local box with just a JVM
-* Deploying on an existing application server
+The application can be used to illustrate the following lessons:

-* Deploying a cluster of servers
+* Operations: Create a portable, complete, self-executable Jar-file by use of the shade-maven-plugin
+  * This is the technique used by DropWizard
+  * A similar effect is achieved differently with Spring Boot
+* Operations: Start the application with your own main() method
+* Development: JavaScript-to-database tests with WebDriver
+* Front-end: URL-driven Single-Page Application (SPA) via window.onhashchange
+* Front-end: Rendering AJAX results with Handlebars
+* Front-end: Serializing forms as JSON and posting to REST
+* Backend: Injecting dependencies manually through a FrontController
+* Backend: Parsing JSON with JSON-buddy
+* Backend: Developing and testing Repositories
+* Operations: Managing migrations with Flyway

+Natural growth:

+* Replace templates with React
+* Replace SQL/JDBC code with openright-fluent-jdbc
+* Introduce Gateways to communicate with other applications (like Repositories)
+* Introduce Services to reuse functionality between controllers and to reduce complexity in endpoints

 ![Alt text](http://g.gravizo.com/g?
 @startuml;